laytan/odin-http/README.md

 # Odin HTTP

-A HTTP/1.1 implementation for Odin.
+A HTTP/1.1 implementation for Odin purely written in Odin (besides SSL).

 See below examples or the examples directory.